 We assess goodwill for impairment on an annual basis as of July 1st and on an interim basis when certain events or circumstances exist.
 In the impairment assessment as of July 1, 2021, we performed a qualitative assessment as described above for each reporting unit.
-No impairment of goodwill was identified.
+No impairment of goodwill was identified

 Valuation of intangible assets involves the use of significant estimates and assumptions with respect to the timing and amounts of revenue growth rates, customer attrition rates, future tax rates, royalty rates, contributory asset charges, discount rate and the resulting cash flows.
 We amortize finite-lived intangible assets over their estimated useful lives.
 Our largest finite-lived intangible asset is customer relationships, which is being amortized over an estimated useful life of ten years.
-Had we used a shorter estimated useful life of seven years, the Company would have recorded an additional \$4.1 million of amortization expense for the for the three months ended March 31, 2022 and 2021.
+Had we used a shorter estimated useful life of seven years, the Company would have recorded an additional \$4.1 million and \$12.3 million of amortization expense for the three and nine months ended September 30, 2022 and 2021, respectively.
 We test finite-lived intangible assets for impairment when impairment indicators are present, and if impaired, they are written down to fair value.